Buddy Landel: World Wrestling Federation (1995–1996, 1997, 1998, 1999)

 After Cornette closed SMW, both Cornette and Landel went to the World Wrestling Federation.
-Working without a contract, Landel began wrestling for the WWF on December 17, 1995 at In Your House.
+Working without a contract, Landel began wrestling for the WWF on December 17, 1995, at In Your House.
 It would be his only WWF pay-per-view match.
 It was not a favorable debut though as he was defeated quickly by Ahmed Johnson in only 45 seconds.
 He continued to use a very similar image to Ric Flair, even using Flair's early 90s WWF entrance music.
 He made his Raw debut the next night, defeating Bob Holly.
-He also defeated Matt Hardy on the December 23, 1995 episode of Superstars.
+He also defeated Matt Hardy on the December 23, 1995, episode of Superstars.
 It was right after this match that Landel suffered a serious injury outside of the arena, slipping on ice and tearing his right quadriceps.
 He was out of action for six months as a result.
 Landel wrestled Bret Hart in a WWF World Heavyweight Championship match shown on Mania on January 13, 1996, although the match was taped prior to Landel's injury.

 Landel returned to the WWF for a one-night appearance on February 20, 1997, wrestling against TL Hopper.
-On May 19, 1998 he worked a dark match against Edge.
-He had one last short run with the WWF in 1999, wrestling two matches on Shotgun Saturday Night, first on February 20, 1999 against The Godfather and then on February 27, 1999 against Triple H.
+On May 19, 1998, he worked a dark match against Edge.
+He had one last short run with the WWF in 1999, wrestling two matches on Shotgun Saturday Night, first on February 20, 1999, against The Godfather and then on February 27, 1999, against Triple H.

 Late career (1996–2010)

 After leaving WWF and recovering from his quadriceps injury Landel began wrestling on the independent scene, appearing first for Tennessee Mountain Wrestling and competing for them on multiple occasions.
 Landel also returned to the World Wrestling Council.
 In 1997 and 1998 he would wrestle for numerous other promotions as well, including IWA Mid-South, Ohio Valley Wrestling, NWA New Jersey, and the National Wrestling League.
+Landel won the AIWF World Title in 1998.
 He retired in 2003 where he teamed with Jerry Lawler and Jimmy Valiant defeating Bill Dundee, Mabel, and Jimmy Hart for Memphis Wrestling on September 28, 2003.
 In 2005 he worked at NWA Rocky Top promotion in Knoxville doing color commentary with Tony Basilio.
-Following a six-year absence from the ring, Landel returned at the XCW Mid-West: Legends Of The Louisville Gardens on March 3, 2009 to wrestle Flash Flanagan for the XCW Heavyweight Championship.
+Following a six-year absence from the ring, Landel returned at the XCW Mid-West: Legends Of The Louisville Gardens on March 3, 2009, to wrestle Flash Flanagan for the XCW Heavyweight Championship.
 On October 24, 2009, Landel appeared at the TWA Reunion Show in Vorhees, NJ.
 Still holding onto the TWA Heavyweight Championship, he then lost the title to Glen Osbourne.

 Landel was honored as Most Influential WWF/WCW Wrestler from Kentucky by the state's governor and made a Kentucky Colonel in 1990.

 He wrestled his final match at the NWA Wrestle Birmingham: The Big Bang event on November 19, 2010, where he teamed with Cameron Valentine and Greg Valentine to face Brutus Beefcake, Brickhouse Brown, and Jake Roberts.

-On August 27, 2011 Landel was inducted into the Legends Pro Wrestling Hall of Fame.
+On August 27, 2011, Landel was inducted into the Legends Pro Wrestling Hall of Fame.